Understanding Freight Shipping: A Comprehensive Guide

 - 4 min read

-At Augustus Transport, we help shippers understand freight and move cargo smoothly by coordinating with trusted carriers and managing communication from pickup to delivery.
+At Augustus Transport, we assist shippers in understanding freight and moving cargo smoothly.
+We coordinate with trusted carriers and manage communication from pickup to delivery.

 What Is Freight Shipping?